The glossary covers the core Wallarm entities to provide you with a better understanding of the platform.

 Data corruption and other.

-A security incident is an occurrence of a vulnerability exploitation.
+A security incident is an occurrence of vulnerability exploitation.
 An incident is an attack targeted at a confirmed vulnerability.

 A circular buffer is a data structure that uses a single, fixed‑size buffer as if it were connected end‑to‑end.